 CURRICULUM AND INSTRUCTION A08.215

+Writing Program

+The Superintendent shall adopt policies that determine the writing program for the District and ensure the writing program policy is published on the District’s website.

+The writing program shall include disciplinary-specific writing across the curriculum and incorporate a variety of language resources, technological tools, and multiple opportunities for students to develop complex communication skills for a variety of purposes.

+Reference:

+KRS 158.6453

 LEGAL: IN THE CASE OF MAHMOUD V. TAYLOR, 606 U.S. ___ (2025) THE UNITED STATES SUPREME COURT HELD THAT THE FIRST AMENDMENTS REQUIRES THE DISTRICT TO PROVIDE PARENTS/GUARDIANS WITH NOTICE OF MATERIALS TO BE TAUGHT AND THE RIGHT TO OPT OUT BASED ON SINCERELY HELD RELIGIOUS BELIEFS.